commercetools/commercetools-paypal-plus-integration/src/test/usecases/README.md

     But in the same time such approach (including local secrets) could be useful to run container locally without `SPRING_APPLICATION_JSON` evn variable.

+## TODO:

+**The tests are not completed.
+Things to be done:**

+  - move more specific usecases from [_integration (payment)_](/src/test/integration/java/com/commercetools/payment)
+  to these sources

+  - implement full workflow simulating customer's payment approval (likely using Selenium test or something similar to navigate to PayPal page and approve the payment)